-These consolidated financial statements for the years ended December 31, 2023 and 2022 (the "Consolidated Financial Statements") include the accounts of the Corporation, and its wholly owned subsidiaries Unigold Resources Inc., which is incorporated in Canada under the Canada Business Corporations Act, and Unigold Dominicana, S.R.L., which is incorporated in the DR. All material intercompany balances and transactions have been eliminated.
+These consolidated financial statements for the years ended December 31, 2024 and 2023 (the "Consolidated Financial Statements") include the accounts of the Corporation, and its wholly owned subsidiaries Unigold Resources Inc., which was incorporated in Canada under the Canada Business Corporations Act, and Unigold Dominicana, S.R.L., which was incorporated in the DR, and Neita Resources, S.A.S. which was incorporated in the DR. All material intercompany balances and transactions have been eliminated.

-2. Going Concern
+2. Going concern

-These Consolidated Financial Statements have been prepared on a going-concern basis.
-The going-concern basis of presentation assumes that the Corporation will continue in operation for the foreseeable future and be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
+These Consolidated Financial Statements have been prepared on a going concern basis.
+The going concern basis of presentation assumes that the Corporation will continue in operation for the foreseeable future and be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
 As the Corporation will continue to generate operating losses for the foreseeable future, the Corporation's continuance as a going concern is dependent upon its ability to obtain adequate financing to advance exploration and meet its corporate cost obligations.
 To address its financing requirements, the Corporation will seek financing through measures that may include joint venture agreements, debt and equity financings, asset sales, and rights offerings to existing shareholders or other financial transactions.
 In the event that the Corporation is unable to secure future financing, it may not be able to make additional acquisitions or advance exploration, and for these reasons, there may exist material uncertainties that cast significant doubt on the ability of the Corporation to continue as a going concern.